rvanlaar/djangorecipe/README.txt

   All paths specified here will be used to extend the default Python path for the `bin/*` scripts.

+pth-files
+  Adds paths found from a site `.pth` file to the extra-paths.
+  Useful for things like Pinax which maintains its own external_libs dir.

 control-script
   The name of the script created in the bin folder.
 This script is the equivalent of the `manage.py` Django normally creates.
 By default it